automateps/AutomatePS/Docs/Remove-AMWorkflowItem.md

 # Remove-AMWorkflowItem

 ## SYNOPSIS
-Removes an item from an AutoMate Enterprise workflow
+Removes an item from an Automate workflow

 ## SYNTAX